 ...Who managed a wan smile but for seconds on end stood motionless, as if traumatized or stuffed.
 Better than anyone else in the country he must understand the situation.
 The young candidate with the sex appeal and the fun and the magic and the sense of the future and the opportunity to shed the old – Clinton knows the advantages that candidate has.
 And he knows full well how feeble the appeals to "experience" and "ready from day one" and "competence and responsibility" were when they were issued sixteen years ago by a candidate who really was superbly prepared and experienced: the incumbent president, eight-year vice president, victorious war commander, former ambassador and CIA director George H. W. Bush.

-As for Huckabee and Obama's appeal to the Iowa electorate, credit the candidates' oratory.
-Sullivan:
+Obama's appeal to the Iowa electorate, credit the candidates' oratory.

 One aspect of this race that has not been given enough notice so far: Obama and Huckabee and Edwards are easily the best public speakers in this race.
 They won last night in part because of their ability to connect with people in large settings.
 You hear in Obama and Huckabee the cadences of the churches they come from - "the holy places where the races meet" - but you also hear men who have honed their rhetorical skills over the years, and actually connect their own thoughts into words.
 Contrast these skills with Romney and Clinton, who are competent but programmed like a salesman and a focus group respectively.